 Big Baby Factor

-We have coined the immature, dependent, self-centered needy side, which exists in all of us, the big baby.
-It can appear as the saboteur, as resistance, teased out in times of stress or when triggers ignite it, although it can also dominate the adult personality, covertly or overtly.
-It is an unevolved aspect of the self that overshadows the adult self until it is fully recapitulated, integrated, and laid to quiet rest.
-Occasionally the big baby wakes up, needs to be acknowledged, tended to, and put back to napping.
+We have coined the immature, dependent, self-centered needy side, the child within, which exists in all of us, the Big Baby.
+It can appear as a saboteur, as resistance, teased out in times of stress, or when triggers ignite it, although it can also dominate the adult personality, covertly or overtly.
+It is an unevolved aspect of the self that overshadows the adult self until it is fully recapitulated, integrated, and laid to quiet rest when the adult self assumes full parental responsibility for the personality.
+Occasionally the Big Baby wakes up, needs to be acknowledged, tended to, and put back to napping.
 It interferes in relationships, interactions with others, the ability to function as a mature adult in the world, and often interrupts and delays the inner work.
-Eventually, when recapitulation is achieved and maintained the big baby recedes, rarely interfering in life.
-The Jungian analyst Esther Harding coined the term autos, to represent a primitive ego state or a highly narcissistic early ego state, which we feel parallels our concept of the big baby.
+Eventually, when recapitulation is achieved and maintained, the Big Baby recedes, rarely interfering in life.
+The Jungian analyst Esther Harding coined the term autos, to represent a primitive ego state or a highly narcissistic early ego state, which we feel parallels our concept of the Big Baby.

 EMDR — Eye Movement Desensitization and Reprocessing